Mary R. Grizzle: Early life

+Career

 In 1963, she was elected to the Florida House of Representatives.
 From 1974 to 1978 she served as House Republican Leader Pro-Tempore, making her the first woman in Florida elected to a leadership position.
 In 1978, she was elected to the Florida Senate.

 She introduced and passed the Married Women Property Rights Act, which became law in 1970, giving married women in Florida, for the first time, the right to own property solely in their names and to transfer that property without their husbands' signatures.
 She also sponsored legislation admitting women to jury duty, providing equal pay for equal work, providing maternity leave for teachers, and requiring state licensing for child care centers.
 In 1972, she co-sponsored a bill that set strict standards on sewage dumped into Tampa Bay.

 Legacy

 In 1990, the Florida Senate passed a resolution naming her "Dean of the Legislature" because she had the longest continuous term of service there.
 She stayed in the Senate until 1992.
 In 2003, she was inducted into the Florida Women's Hall of Fame.

+Grizzle died on November 9, 2006, in Redington Beach, aged 85.

 The Mary Grizzle Building, a business center, is located in Largo, Florida.